-This year’s TEDxMiddlebury event will be taking place on Sunday, November 4 from 10am to 1pm in the MCA Robison Hall.
-We are hosting six speakers, including a clinical psychologist specializing in refugee mental health in Vermont, a foster care social entrepreneur, an urban planning professor, and a Midd alum!
+The TEDxMiddlebury 2018 event took place on Sunday, November 4 from 10am to 1pm in the MCA Robison Hall.
+We hosted six speakers, including a clinical psychologist specializing in refugee mental health in Vermont, a foster care social entrepreneur, an urban planning professor, and a Midd alum!

 This year’s theme, “(Un)hinged” is about exploring the thin line between stability and crisis, of routine and innovation, and of chaos and order, all of which often exist in flux if not in parallel.
 Topics can include anything, big or small, that signals a turning point in one’s life.
 (Un)hinged tests the boundaries of our ties to ourselves, each other, and our collective identities; much of our daily lives are shaped through interactions with each other and the world around us.
 (Un)hinged gives us the space to find the balance between our past and present, our dreams and nightmares, our built and natural environments, and progress and nostalgia.